Anshuman-Programmer/shc-server/README.md

 ---

-That’s it!
-Your project should now be running locally on the specified port.
+Your project should now be running locally, configured with the specified environment variables.